STAT231-S24/CanadianNutrient/README.md

-# XX DATA PACKAGE
+# Canadian Nutrient DATA PACKAGE
-YOUR NAME
+Javier Gutierrez Bach
 2024-01-01

-This file describes the XX package.
+This file describes the Canadian Nutrient package.

-The package is interesting because XX, YY, and ZZ.
+The package is interesting because it provides in depth insight on the .

-The XX package can be installed by running:
+The Canadian Nutrient package can be installed by running:

     devtools::install_github("nicholasjhorton/DiscGolf")
     library(DiscGolf)